oscimp/wr_acorn/m2sdr_wr_sync.md

 # ADC synchronisation

 This step allows to synchronize the full datapath in the ad9361 to the white-rabbit's PPS and clock, this include ADC clocking, digital filters and data stream clock.
-The RF clocks for the RX and TX mixers can't be synchronized, they are syntonized on white-rabbit clock but the starting IQ phase is undeterministic.
+The RF clocks for the RX and TX mixers can't be synchronized, they are syntonized on white-rabbit clock but the starting IQ phase is undeterministic (UG-570 p.
+87).

 ## hardware mod for SYNC\_IN pin